in28minutes/learn/catalog.md

 You will be using deploying a variety of projects to Pivotal Cloud Foundry (PCF) .
 These projects are created with React (Frontend Framework), Spring Boot (REST API Framework), Spring (Dependency Management), Spring Security (Authentication and Authorization - Basic and JWT), BootStrap (Styling Pages), Maven (dependencies management), Node (npm), Visual Studio Code (TypeScript IDE), Eclipse (Java IDE) and Tomcat Embedded Web Server.
 We will help you set up each one of these.

 <div style="page-break-after: always;"></div>

+## Deploy Java Spring Boot Apps to AWS with Elastic Beanstalk

 [![Image](https://www.springboottutorial.com/images/Course-Deploy-Java-Spring-Boot-Apps-To-AWS.png "Deploying Spring Boot Apps to AWS using Elastic Beanstalk")](https://www.udemy.com/deploy-java-spring-boot-to-aws-amazon-web-service/?couponCode=LEARN-2019)